realworldocaml/book/book/gadts/README.md

 val get : ('a, complete) coption -> 'a = <fun>
 ```

+As we can see, when the `coption` is known to be `complete`, the
+pattern matching is narrowed to just the `Present` case.

 #### A completion-sensitive request type

-Here's how we can use `coption` to define a completion-sensitive
+We can use `coption` to define a completion-sensitive version of
-version of `logon_request`.
+`logon_request`.

 ```ocaml env=main
 type 'c logon_request =